Application Process

 We offer several opportunities to learn about our program each application cycle.
 Please look for 2024 Virtual Open House dates on the ASA website.
 We also participate in the ASA Residency Open House each year.

 Applicants considered for appointment will be invited to participate in a virtual interview with our department faculty, program leaders, and chief residents.
-Interviews are conducted between October and December each match cycle.
+Interviews are offered on a rolling basis to be conducted in November and December of each match cycle.

 Opportunities to speak with current residents, both formally and informally, will be provided to help applicants determine if our program will be a good fit.